jcdarwin/es6-bundler-demos/README.md

 With the move to Babel 6, we've based our example on the [jspm-react-component-demo](https://github.com/guybedford/jspm-react-component-demo.git).

-This demo demonstrates some of the major features of using JSPM to bundle React components, and is detailed fully with [these notes](http://jspm.io/0.17-beta-guide/index.html).
+This demo demonstrates some of the major features of using JSPM to bundle React components, and is detailed fully by [the jspm 0.17 beta guide](http://jspm.io/0.17-beta-guide/index.html).

 ### Installation